 5. By constantly improving the NPS score, banks can ensure strong customer loyalty, leading to customer acquisition and increased revenue.

-Now that you have understood the importance of NPS surveys in banks, let’s discover the right time to launch the NPS survey.
+Now that you have understood the importance of NPS surveys in banks, let’s discover the right time to launch the NPS survey in banks.

 When Should You Launch Your NPS Surveys in Banks?